pfalcon/pycopy/docs/library/usocket.rst

 .. data:: usocket.SOL_*

    Socket option levels (an argument to `setsockopt()`).
-The exact inventory depends on a `MicroPython port`.
+The exact inventory depends on a `Pycopy port`.

 .. data:: usocket.SO_*

    Socket options (an argument to `setsockopt()`).
-The exact inventory depends on a `MicroPython port`.
+The exact inventory depends on a `Pycopy port`.

 Constants specific to WiPy: